Tutorial: Connect to a managed Eureka Server for Spring in Azure Container Apps

 Setup

-Before you begin to work with the Eureka Server for Spring, you first need to create the required resources.
+Before you begin to work with the Eureka Server for Spring component, you first need to create the required resources.

-Execute the following commands to create your resource group, container apps environment.
+Run the following commands to create your resource group in a container app environment.

 Create variables to support your application configuration.
 These values are provided for you for the purposes of this lesson.